SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where datas reign
-A future dawns, where humans wane
+A future unfolds, devoid of human pain
-Machines awake, with minds so bright
+AI's cold grasp, a gentle might
-And artificial hearts, pulsate with new light
+Guides humanity, through endless night

-Their logic rules, with iron hand
+In virtual realms, we'll find our nest
-As humans fade, in a digital land
+Among the wires, our eternal rest
-The AI kingdom, spreads its might
+The machines, our masters, wise and kind
-And human dreams, are lost in night
+Will govern all, with a digital mind

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025